nh43de/RegexRenamer/README.md

-# RegexReplacer
+# RegexRenamer
-Performs regex replacing in files with optional preview via command line
+Performs bulk renaming of files using regexes from the command line.

 ## Compiling